 He started his business career in 1980 with IBM where he spent the majority of his time working with small businesses in sales, sales management and management consulting positions.
 He joined Deloitte in 1996 where he was responsible for national sales operations and managing a 500-person sales force.
 He also held several senior business development and relationship management roles.

-He then worked for American Express for 3 years and is currently with Capital One as an internal sales coach and consultant for their Commercial Card program.
+He then worked for American Express for 3 years in client management roles, and is currently with Capital One as an internal sales management coach and consultant for their Commercial Card program.